Foreign leaders visit Ukraine to show their support on war's 3rd anniversary

 “In this fight for survival, it is not only the destiny of Ukraine that is at stake.
 It’s Europe’s destiny,” she wrote.

-The guests, also including European Council President Antonio Costa as well as the prime ministers of Northern European countries and Spain, were set to attend events dedicated to the anniversary and discuss supporting Ukraine with President Volodymyr Zelenskyy amid a recent U.S. policy shift under President Donald Trump.
+The guests, also including European Council President Antonio Costa as well as the prime ministers of Northern European countries and Spain, were set to attend events dedicated to the anniversary and discuss with Zelenskyy further support for Ukraine.

+The shift in Washington’s policy has set off alarm bells in Europe, where governments fear being sidelined by the U.S. in efforts to secure a peace deal and are mulling how they might pick up the slack of any cut in U.S. aid for Ukraine.
+The changes have also placed strain on transatlantic relations.

-“We are living a defining moment for Ukraine and European security,” Costa said in a post on social media.
+“We are living a defining moment for Ukraine and European security,” he said in a post on social media.

-The three-year mark of the war in Ukraine came at a sensitive moment for Kyiv as Zelenskyy navigates a rapidly changing international environment upended by Trump’s changes to the U.S. approach to the war.

-The U.S. leader has sought to follow through on his campaign promises to end the war quickly, though his methods for doing so have alarmed many in Ukraine and Europe who believe that his approach is too conciliatory toward Russia and its president, Vladimir Putin.
+British Prime Minister Keir Starmer and French President Emmanuel Macron are to both visit Washington this week.

+EU foreign ministers on Monday approved a new raft of sanctions against Russia.
+The measures target Russia’s so-called “shadow fleet” of ships that it uses to skirt restrictions on transporting oil and gas, or to carry stolen Ukrainian grain.
+The EU said 74 vessels were added to its shadow fleet list.

 “You can discuss whatever you want with Putin.
 But if it comes to Europe or Ukraine, then Ukraine and Europe also have to agree to this deal,” Kallas told reporters in Brussels, where she is chairing a meeting of EU foreign ministers.